bhisaac/5eFP/5eFP-SRD.md

 **Minion.** Minions represent simple encounters.
 Monster encounters treat minions as creatures with minimal stats that can only sustain one point of damage with MAX wounds of 1.
 Non-monster encounters represent situations where PCs must meet a single challenge to overcome the encounter.
 Examples: a trap that does not reset or picking a lock.
 While minion monster encounters are resolved in rounds, non-monster encounters may take minutes to resolve.

 Some creature minions have the critter tag.
 Critters are typically tiny or small creatures.
 They deal 0 damage, have a +1 bonus and a DC of 10.
 Critters can be upgraded.
 An upgraded critter shares the same base statistics as minions, but they do not add LEVEL to their base values.
-A critter can be further upgraded to add LEVEL to base values.
+A critter can be further upgraded to add LEVEL to its base statistics, ignoring movement, damage, and MAX wounds as normal.

 **Elite.** Elites represent advanced encounters which may include a number of minion encounters.
 Monster encounters treat elites as creatures with advanced stats and features.
 Non-monster encounters represent situations where PCs must overcome adversity several times before achieving completion.
 Examples: convince a skeptical creature of something or gather clues.
 While elite monster encounters are resolved in rounds, non-monster elite encounters may take an hour to resolve.

 **Boss.** Boss encounters are difficult and include minion and elite encounters.
 Monster encounters treat bosses as creatures with advanced stats, features, and special tactics benefiting from the presence of one or more minions.
 Non-monster encounters represent difficult situations where PCs must overcome challenging conditions several times while also dealing with some simultaneous minion and elite encounters.
 Non-monster boss encounters resolve after all non-monster minion encounters are resolved.
 Examples: attempt to sway the opinion of an adversary and associated followers or put out a fire spreading through a village while rescuing trapped villagers.
 While boss monster encounters are resolved in rounds, non-monster boss encounters may take several hours to resolve.

 **LEVEL.** The current level of play.